-Typically, the utility's OMA expenses will remain relatively constant yearly, reflecting mainly the impact of inflation in current terms.
-Expenses associated with extraordinary events, such as the impact of natural disasters, are usually readily identifiable and should not be included in the forecasted costs.
+"Typically, the utility's OMA expenses will remain relatively constant yearly, reflecting mainly the impact of inflation in current terms.
+Expenses associated with extraordinary events, such as the impact of natural disasters, are usually readily identifiable and should not be included in the forecasted costs".

-The Tariff Decision Document outlines the elements of operating, maintenance and administrative costs.
+The Tariff Regime Decision Document outlines the Elements of Operating, Maintenance and Administrative Expenses.
 These are re-affirmed for emphasis:

-- The typical elements Operation, Maintenance and Administrative (OMA) Expenses are:
+- "The typical elements Operation, Maintenance and Administrative (OMA) Expenses are:

 - Employee salaries, wages and benefits

 - Travel

 - Communication

 - Information technology

 - Office expenses

 - Public relations

 - Legal and professional

 - Equipment and line repair/maintenance

 - Insurance

 - Bank and credit card charges

 - Security

 - Commercial costs meter reading, billing, etc.

 - Other expenses "